This month we’re taking you behind the scenes and showing you the ins and outs of mental training with some real cases from me, Emily!

 As you follow along, you might find that you relate to what some of these athletes were going through, or that you could use some of the strategies we discuss.
 Hopefully, these cases give you some insight into how mental training can help you.

-Last week we featured a soccer player struggling to return to play after an injury.
+Last week we featured a wrestler working on enhancing his consistency with pre- and post-match routines.
 Make sure you check it out!

 Here’s what still coming up:

 Case 3: Internalizing Confidence on the Basketball Court

 This basketball player – lets call her Laura – came to me after her coach pulled her from the starting lineup.
 A junior in high school and a very talented athlete, Laura was accustomed to being a starter.
 In fact, she’d started every game her sophomore season, and most of the games for the first half of her current season.
 Laura’s spot was now in question, though, because her play had become inconsistent.